Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Mass D eposition and F requency S hift

 Nanocantilevers can be simply modeled as damped, driven harmonic oscillators.
-The oscillating mechanism we consider in this work consists of a mass-spring system, and its equation of motion will be used to describe the \emph{classical} behavior of nanocantilevers.
-As it is well known, this equation includes a damping and a driving terms.
-Random damping in the oscillator changes its frequency.
-If these frequency changes can be measured, then the oscillators (nanocantilevers) can be use to detect simple physical phenomena such as mass deposition.
+The oscillating mechanism we consider in this work consists of a mass-spring system, and its equation of motion will be used to describe the \emph{deterministic} behavior of nanocantilevers.
+As it is well known, this equation includes damping, intrinsic frequency and driving terms.
+Random damping and random frequency terms due to fluctuation mechanisms in the oscillator change its intrinsic resonance frequency.
+This is further discussed in sections~\ref{ssec:damped} and~\ref{ssec:frequency}.
+If these frequency changes can be measured, then the oscillators (nanocantilevers) can be used to detect simple physical phenomena such as mass deposition on them.

 For a nanocantilever, it is common to measure changes in its frequency of resonance.
-This frequency shift is directly proportional to the mass deposited on it as we will see in the following.
+This frequency shift is directly proportional to the mass deposited on it as we discuss in the following.
 For a mass-spring system with mass $m$ and spring constant $k$, the characteristic angular frequency under simple harmonic motion is given by $\omega_0 = \sqrt{k/m}$.
 A small change in the mass of the system due to mass deposition modifies the frequency of oscillation of the system.
-Taking finite differences of the angular frequency with respect to mass and solving for $\Delta m$, we may get
+Taking finite differences of the angular frequency $\Delta\omega_0$ with respect to mass and solving for $\Delta m$, we get

-For this equation to make physical sense, we assume that the elastic and geometric properties of the nanocantilever remain unchanged after the small mass deposition.
+From this equation it is clear that the deposited mass $\Delta m$ can be estimated by measuring $\Delta\omega_0$.
+For this equation to make physical sense, we assume that the elastic and geometric properties of the nanocantilever remain unchanged after a small mass deposition.

+The resonant frequency measurement of the nanocantilever can be done with a microscopic scanning laser Doppler vibrometer setup\cite{Gupta,Lee}.
+The setup involves a collimated laser beam passing through a polarizing beam splitter and focused onto a cantilever with the help of a microscope objective.
+The reflected beam passes through the beam splitter to fall on a photo detector.
+The typical spot size of the laser beam is about 1--2$\,\mu\mbox{m}$.
+The frequency response of the nanocantilever can be measured using a fixed amplitude function generator along with a lock-in amplifier signal detection technique.
+The signal from the function generator (the external driving force) on the nanocantilever can be applied with the help of an additional electrode situated near to it and keeping the nanocantilever grounded so that electrostatic actuation can be achieved.

+When a nanocantilever with physical dimensions of length $\sim 5\,\mu\mbox{m}$, width $\sim 1.5\,\mu\mbox{m}$, and thickness $\sim 30\,\mbox{nm}$ is used, the resonant frequency of the nanocantilever falls in the range 1--2$\,\mbox{MHz}$.
+Also, the spring constant of the nanocantilever is 0.005--0.010$\,\mbox{N/m}$.
+If the analyte is a single vaccinia virus particle, its mass is about 5--8 femtograms.
+The concentration of such virus particles in an aqueous solution is $\sim 10^9\,\mbox{PFU/ml}$ , where PFU means plaque forming in the virus sample.
+The mass of DNA in a single cell is of the order of 6--7 picograms and the size (Plasmid DNA) is about 10--20 nanometers.